mountain-pass/hooked/_CONFIG.md

 **Tips:**

 - you can use multiline string for a longer script
-- you can update the `PATH` env var, in order to access more scripts.
+- you can update the `PATH` env var to use custom scripts.
 - you can utilise a container service like Docker to run custom language scripts.
-- you can specify the shell to use (& verbose output & fail fast), by using `#!/bin/sh -ve` on the first line
+- you can specify a shell to use, by using `#!/bin/sh -ve` (verbose output & fail fast) on the first line.
 - if you want a script to always pass, append ` || true` to the end of the failing line.

 ## `$stdin`